2020PB/police-brutality/reports/Oregon.md

 ### Federal officers retaliate to fire and thrown water bottles | July 21st

-After protestors light small fire and throw water bottles at Justice Center around 2:30 AM PST, federal police emerge and fire various munitions at protestors.
+After protesters light small fire and throw water bottles at Justice Center around 2:30 AM PST, federal police emerge and fire various munitions at protesters.
 These munitions include tear gas, impact munitions and flashbangs.

-Footage from [here](https://twitter.com/defendpdx/status/1285513893146619904) and [here](https://twitter.com/defendpdx/status/1285515077848666113) shows protestors returning to food and supply stations in the park after police retreated.
+Footage from [here](https://twitter.com/defendpdx/status/1285513893146619904) and [here](https://twitter.com/defendpdx/status/1285515077848666113) shows protesters returning to food and supply stations in the park after police retreated.
 Tables have been overturned and much of the supplies have been destroyed.

-Footage [here](https://twitter.com/ByMikeBaker/status/1285520992278700033) shows protestors assessing munitions.
+Footage [here](https://twitter.com/ByMikeBaker/status/1285520992278700033) shows protesters assessing munitions.
 Among others, there appear to be a Stinger grenade, a type of flashbang that also contains rubber pellets, and a foam bullet.

 Footage [here](https://twitter.com/MrOlmos/status/1285516804983361538) shows an interview with two medics, discussing the situation and the return of Riot Ribs after the tear gas.